-In recent years, technological innovation has improved productivity, efficiency and communications in all industries, and agriculture is no exception.
-The collection, analysis and storage of data allow ranchers and farmers to refine their processes, increase yields and comply with regulations as they evolve.
+Technological innovation has recently improved productivity, efficiency, and communications in all industries, and agriculture is no exception.
+Data collection, analysis, and storage allow ranchers and farmers to refine their processes, increase yields and comply with regulations as they evolve.
 Unfortunately, there is a downside.
 All these improvements create digital data, and protecting it is the function of cybersecurity.
-Given that the FBI has already identified agriculture as an industry with cyber risk, how are digital assets protected in an inexpensive manner?
+Given that the FBI has already identified agriculture as an industry with cyber risk, how are digital assets protected inexpensively?

 Know Your Data

-Therefore, it is important to know where data resides.
-For many, hard drives on desktops are common.
-Network storage, servers, portable devices (such as smartphones, laptops and tablets), and IoT (Internet of Things) devices are all possible.
-Of these, IoT devices and sensors are perhaps the most dangerous and need protection as compromising one of these can allow access to the entire network and the data stored on it.
-In smart farming or precision agriculture, it is crucial that the rancher or farmer understands the path data travels, whether it involves RFID tags, automated milking machines, soil sensors, GPS monitoring of crop growth using drones or any other agricultural activity or process, including those in the entire supply chain.
+IoT devices and sensors are perhaps the most dangerous and need protection, as compromising one of these can allow access to the entire network and the data stored on it.
+In smart farming or precision agriculture, the rancher or farmer must understand the path data travels, whether it involves RFID tags, automated milking machines, soil sensors, GPS monitoring of crop growth using drones, or any other agricultural activity or process, including those in the entire supply chain.

 Some data may reside in the cloud.
 If so, how does your cloud service provider manage your data?
 Perhaps other third parties have access to data for analysis and visualization?

 Know the Risks